nomo-app/nomo-webon-cli/README.md

 ## How to use

 First, you need static web-assets made with some other build-system or framework.
-Assuming that your web-assets are in a folder `out`, you can build and deploy a WebOn like so:
+Assuming that your web-assets are in a folder `out`, you can deploy a WebOn like so:

 ```
-nomo-webon-cli build out

-nomo-webon-cli deploy nomo.tar.gz staging
+nomo-webon-cli deploy out staging
-nomo-webon-cli deploy nomo.tar.gz production
+nomo-webon-cli deploy out production
 ```

-The `out` folder needs to contain files like `nomo_manifest.json` and `nomo_icon.svg`.
+The `out` folder needs to contain files like `nomo_manifest.json` and `index.html`.
-Use `nomo-webon-cli init` if you do not yet have a `nomo_manifest.json`.

-## Deployment Targets
+## Deployment Options

-`nomo-webon-cli` offers the following options for deployment:
+`nomo-webon-cli` offers the following options for deployments:

-- **Raw SSH deployments**: Deploy via SSH to an arbitrary location
+- **Regular deployments**: Deploy a WebOn as a regular website.
+- **tar.gz deployments**:  Build and deploy a tar.gz that even works offline within Nomo.
+- **Hybrid deployments**:  Deploy both as tar.gz as well as a regular website.

 ## Installation